c7tincu/euh.js/readme.txt

 §5.
 Future Plans[5]

+• Replace the “toISOString” “shim” with a “private” function.

 • Replace the “ø.consoleExists” property with a “ø.doesConsoleExist” meth-
   od, as some platforms may “inject” the “console” object in the environ- ment later than euh.js checks for its presence.